symfony/symfony-docs/service_container.rst

 .. tip::

-    The YAML configuration files support an expanded syntax which may be useful when the YAML contents are long and complex:
+    The YAML configuration format supports an expanded syntax which may be useful when the YAML contents are long and complex:

     .. code-block:: yaml